 At the end of October all our yachts are returned to Corfu ready for our special Half Term Paxos and Corfu flotilla.

 For this week the flotillas are organised into groups with children of similar ages.
 This flotilla visits the fishing villages of Corfu and the mainland before heading down to Paxos for a few days.
-You may also visit Corfu Town before heading back into Gouvia for a regatta on the final day of the holiday.
+You may also visit Corfu Town before heading back into Gouvia.

-After a short transfer from Corfu airport you will arrive in Gouvia Marina.
+You will travel from the airport to your start base of Gouvia Marina.
 Here you will meet your lead crew and home from home for the week (your yacht).
 As well as the quayside options, Gouvia Marina has a selection of tavernas just a short walk away in the nearby village.
 Marina amenities such as showers, cafes and basic shop are available just a short walk from the boats.

 On Monday morning there will be a thorough boat brief and a chat about where you are heading that day.
 Then it is time to stock up on provisions, ready for a lazy lunch at anchor...